Vishi2006/Netflix-Clone/README.md

-# Nextflic Clone - Responsive Web Design
+# Nextflix Clone - Responsive Web Design
 This project is a clone of the Nextflic website, built using HTML and CSS only.
 It is designed to be fully responsive, ensuring an optimal viewing experience across various devices, including desktops, tablets, and mobile phones.

 Features: